strawhatcoder/random-color/README.md

 # Random Color Generator

-Clicking button will generate a random hexadecimal color
+By clicking onto the button, it will generate a random color and display it's hexadecimal value underneath it.